tobealive/docs/docs/concepts/templates/overview.md

 3
 ```

-As you can see, we didn't explicitly pass the `name`, `age`, and `numbers` variables to the `$tmpl()` function.
+As you can see, we did not explicitly pass the `name`, `age`, and `numbers` variables to
+the `$tmpl()` function.
-However, they are still available within the template, because templates have access to the variables
+However, they are still available within the template, because templates have access to the
-of the outer function in which they are used.
+variables of the outer function in which they are used.

 For more information about template directives, see [template directives](directives.md).